-Joseph C. Stillman (Producer/Director) is an award-winning filmmaker, producer, director, cinematographer, and writer.
-Born and raised in Corpus Christi, Texas, Stillman brings more than four decades of filmmaking experience to the creation of substantive documentary films, Motion Pictures, Television programming, and other video and film projects for clients from around the world.
-Documentary works include the internationally acclaimed, "Citizen Clark...
-A Life of Principle", the story of former U.S. Attorney General and Human Rights activist Ramsey Clark, and "Rural Matters: Poverty in the Other America," A consummate artist dedicated to human rights and social justice, Stillman's works have been seen around the globe.
+Joseph C. Stillman (Producer/Director) is an Emmy-winning filmmaker, producer, director, cinematographer, writer, editor, and co-founder of Important Films Media.
+Born and raised in Corpus Christi, Texas, Stillman brings over four decades of filmmaking experience to create substantive documentary films, motion pictures, television programming, and other video and film projects for clients worldwide.
+His feature documentary works include the internationally acclaimed, "Citizen Clark...
+A Life of Principle", the story of former U.S. Attorney General and Human Rights activist Ramsey Clark, "From Mills River to Babylon and Back... the Jimmy Massey Story,", a film about a returning veteran from the 2003 Iraq war, and the motion picture "Bear" (2023), which he wrote, produced, and directed.
+A consummate artist dedicated to human rights and social justice, Stillman's impactful works have been seen around the globe.
+Stillman is a Brooks Institute of Photography graduate in Santa Barbara, California, majoring in Major Motion Picture Production.

-Depending, of course, on what their individual and family situations and connection to history are, their viewpoints represent tremendous diversity, which is, as we found, the great American experience.
 Our documentary seeks to find common ground in America.
 We feel privileged that people trusted us with their stories and the challenges they faced during this unique period in our Nation’s history.
 Their testimonies inspire respectful curiosity and an atmosphere of caring deeply about our fellow Americans, thus engaging viewers to begin a process to bridge misunderstandings about each other and around challenging and critical issues in our country.

-It is intended for broad audiences, ages 14-103, in high schools, colleges, universities, businesses and organizations, legislative policymakers, and communities across our land to screen and hold forums.
+The film is intended for broad audiences, ages 14-103, in high schools, colleges, universities, businesses and organizations, legislative policymakers, and communities across our land to screen and hold forums.
 Closed Captioning (CC) is available.

 To inquire about adding "Something in the Water" to your collections, licensing, and filmmaker events, email info@importantfilmsmedia.com.